taehyounpark/queryosity/docs/guide/datasets.md

 ## Loading-in a dataset

-Call `queryosity::dataflow::load()` with an input dataset and its constructor arguments.
+Call `dataflow::load()` with an input dataset and its constructor arguments.

 ```cpp
 using json = qty::json;